4 Skills You Need to Make Amigurumi

 It’s super annoying, especially if you’re a perfectionist like me.

 But please don’t get discouraged.
 And honestly, as makers we see every flaw and imperfection, but no one else does.
+The beauty of handmade items is that they’re handmade.

 I didn’t realize until I finished it that the other ball of yarn I used was much smaller than the original, so the legs don’t match AT ALL.